-In the case of Chile, the bulk of the effect of a monetary policy change (i.e., a change in the reference interest rate) on inflation is felt between 4 and 8 quarters, a very common result worldwide; thus this time-lag could be termed our control horizon.
+In the case of Chile, the bulk of the effect of a monetary policy change on inflation is felt between 4 and 8 quarters (a very common result worldwide), thus this time-lag could be termed our control horizon.
 What about the implicit target horizon?
 The current approach to inflation targeting in Chile (our phase II) calls for keeping the inflation rate around 3% per year within a 2 to 4% range.
-If forecasted inflation in the next 4 to 8 quarters threatens to go well above 3% easily surpassing 4%, or well below 3% easily cutting the 2% floor, then a policy action is warranted today.
+If forecasted trend inflation in this horizon threatens to go well above 3% easily surpassing 4%, or well below 3% easily cutting the 2% floor, then a policy action is warranted today.
 This acknowledges the control horizon but also sets the same time span for the implicit targeting horizon: we want the (forecasted) inflation to be back around 3% in two years time at the most.

 This was not the case before 1999.
 As mentioned before, one of the peculiarities of Chile's experience in price stabilization during the 1990s is that the process went along in an extremely gradual fashion: it took nine years to reach what was originally thought of as a long run objective, an inflation rate of 3% annual.
-So, in a sense, we could claim that the implicit targeting horizon during the transition from moderate-high to low inflation was no less than nine years16.
-This interpretation that the control horizon and implicit targeting horizon were different can be supported by following exercise.
+So, I claim that the implicit targeting horizon during the transition from moderate-high to low inflation was no less than nine years 16.
+That the control horizon and implicit targeting horizon were different is very much clear if we do the following exercise.
 Let's take the policy reaction function of our central bank that could be derived from 1990s data, which is: